BEAST-Fitting/beast/docs/beast_grid_inputs.rst

 Stellar atmosphere models provide the BEAST model grid with stellar spectra (surface flux as function of wavelength) as a function of T\ :sub:`eff`, log g, and metallicity.
-The BEAST currently uses theoretical spectral libraries stored as static libraries.
+The BEAST currently uses theoretical spectral libraries stored as static libraries obtained via :ref:`BEAST library files <library-files>`.
 Model files store spectra in flux format with units of erg/s/cm2/AA.

+Multiple libraries can be combined and the order defines the preference at the same T\ :sub:`eff`, log g, and metallicity.
+For example: ``osl = stellib.Tlusty() + stellib.Kurucz()`` means that Tlusty models are preferred over Kurucz models for the same stellar parameters.

 Choices: